×

 What is a typical expat home or apartment like in Quebec City?

 "In Quebec City, expat homes and apartments are generally located in downtown core, or the surrounding neighborhoods.
 They are often made up of detached or semi-detached homes, townhomes, and condos, depending on the budget and needs of the expats.
 Expat homes and apartments in Quebec City typically include modern and up-to-date amenities, appliances, and fixtures.
-The buildings are also located close to parks, schools, and other attractions around the city," replied a member in Quebec City.
+The buildings are also located close to parks, schools, and other attractions around the city," explained one expat living in Quebec City, Canada.

 What is the average cost of housing in Quebec City?